In U.S. Restaurants, Bars And Food Trucks, 'Modern Slavery' Persists

 Many times these are "legitimate bars and restaurants, where they'll sell alcohol, often at inflated prices," Penrose says.
 But behind the scenes, "forced commercial sex may occur on-site or nearby at a hotel or warehouse."
 In this model, she says, traffickers tend to be "part of larger criminal organizations."

-Because the report was based solely on hotline calls and text, Myles notes there are limits to what it can tell us.
+Because the report was based solely on calls and text messages to Polaris' hotlines, Myles notes there are limits to what it can tell us.
 "Potentially, restaurant trafficking may be much higher than we're learning about, but we're just not getting enough of those hotline calls to be able to describe that," he said.

 Maria Godoy is a senior editor with NPR and host of The Salt.
 She's on Twitter @mgodoyh.